A Quick Summary

 + #ONE: Come up with simple ideas to improve growing success in the least physically demanding way so as to be inclusive.
 Always using the basic soil that your plot comes with.
 Try to break that early disenchantment that new starters often face.
 Then with these early successes your knowledge improves and you can then introduce techniques for improving your soil.

 + #TWO: The design principles for my ideas follow these basic rules.
 Always try to use recycled materials that are easily obtainable and are not dangerous (glass) or polluting or cluttering.
-Can either be burned at end-of-life (wood) or recycled (tin / plastic).
-Its easy to horde on a plot which can be unsightly and also create problems for the next owner.
+Can either be burned at end-of-life (wood) or recycled (tin / plastic) or “borrowed” for re-use by other plot owners.
+Its easy to hoard on a plot which can be unsightly and also create problems for the next owner.
 The size and proportions of the designs also need to be easy to handle.
-My pallet dividers were originally 1.2m but where then reduced to 1.1m which makes them easier to handle as well as their being more pallets slats that are 1.1m in length.
+My Pallet wood Hydro-drivers were originally 1.2m but where then reduced to 1.1m which makes them easier to handle as well as their being more pallets slats that are 1.1m in length.
 I try to keep to standard dimensions with the designs for attractiveness and uniformity.
-All my duckboards, Pallet wood dividers and Block Paving quick-path holders are all 1.1m in length (3.5f).
+All my duckboards, Pallet wood Hydro-drivers and Block Paving quick-path holders are all 1.1m in length (3.5f).
 All my Wood chip socks are 3 metres in length.
 The designs are put together mainly using either recycled nails or 70mm yellow zinc coated TurboCoach screws which are self taping, hard wearing and reusable.
 If for some reason I have to give up the plot other allotmenteers will be able to pick up these standardised designs for use on their own plots.

-Imagine if my idea was sponsored by the “National Allotment association” and x24 Pallet wood dividers and wood chip sock sleeving and filling tubes were dropped off at every allotment site in the UK.
-Two Pallet wood dividers per U-Bend shaped Goddess VG bed.
+Imagine if my idea was sponsored by the “National Allotment association” and x24 Pallet wood Hydro-drivers and Wood chip sock sleeving and filling tubes were dropped off at every allotment site in the UK.
+Two Pallet wood Hydro-drivers per U-Bend shaped Goddess VG bed.

 Q: Would you be tempted to have a try, if it was free?